Last updated on June 27th, 2022

 6. Conventional/Trolling Reels

-The conventional or trolling reel (or casting reel as it’s often called), is generally used in deep sea or offshore fishing.
+The conventional or trolling reel (or casting reel as it’s often called), is generally used in heavy deep-sea/big game offshore fishing.
 Whether trolling or bottom fishing for big game fish in the deep blue or just a deep lake, conventional reels are useful.

 7. Fly Fishing Reels

-Fly fishing reels were designed with precision in mind.
-When fly fishing, you need to have accuracy in order to cast the line to your desired spot, so fly fishing reels offer some of the most accurate casting you can find.
+Fly fishing reels were designed with finesse and precision in mind.
+When fly fishing, you need to accurately cast an extremely light lure (the fly) to your desired spot.
+So fly fishing reels offer some of the most accurate casting you will find in a reel.

-Fly fishing reels are simple, reliable and durable, with emphasis on durability.
+The fly fishing reel, going back to the first Loomis patented reel in 1880, has become an integral symbol of American angling.
+Fly reels are simple, reliable and durable, with an emphasis on quality.
 It is not uncommon to see certain fly fishing reels that have been around for over 40 to 50 years still being used today.

-If you are looking to just make a one-time investment in a fishing reel, then a fly fishing reel will be one of the best you could make.
-See Best Fly Fishing Reel Deals.
+But if you are looking to just make a one-time investment in a fishing reel, then a fly fishing reel is one of the best you can make.

 8. Centerpin Reels

-The centerpin, centrepin reel, which dates back to the early 19th century is a type of fishing reel that runs freely on its “center pin”, or its axle.
-The centerpin reel’s large diameter spool typically sits perpendicular to the fishing rod and allows for long distance casts.
+The centerpin or centrepin reel, which dates back to the early 19th century, is a type of fishing reel that runs freely on its “center pin” or its axle.
+The reel’s large diameter spool typically sits perpendicular to the fishing rod and allows for long-distance casts.

-More on the drag: instead of having a mechanical drag, the thumb of the angler is generally used for controlling the fish that is on the line.
+More on the drag: instead of having a mechanical drag, the angler’s thumb is generally used for controlling the fish that is on the line.
 There are, however, some centerpins that do have a sort of a drag or resistance system.
-Centerpin reels are fantastic reels for big game fish like carp because it gives you a lot of control over them.
+Centerpin reels are fantastic reels for big game fish like carp because they give you a lot of control over them.

 The centerpin reel, an essential tool of the “float fishermen”, was at the height of its success during the 1960s in Great Britain.
 During that time, it was not at all uncommon to see people fishing with them.

-Today, the centerpin reel is still fairly common among Australian and European saltwater and freshwater anglers, and also remains popular with some anglers who fish the many rivers around the Great Lakes, both on the U.S. and Canadian side.
-Otherwise, this reel is not as widely used as many of the others, and is a reel that is mainly used nowadays for coarse fishing.
-See Centerpin Reel Offers.
+Today, the centerpin reel is still fairly common among Australian and European saltwater and freshwater anglers, and also remains popular with some anglers who fish the many rivers around the Great Lakes, both on the U.S. and Canadian sides.
+Otherwise, this reel is not as widely used as many of the other types and is a reel that is mainly used nowadays for coarse fishing.

 Well, there you have it.
-These are some of the reels that are commonly used for fishing and that have stood the test of time.
+These are the top types of reels that are commonly used for fishing today and that have stood the test of time.
 You should choose a reel based on the type of fishing that you plan on doing.
 Nothing beats having the right tool for the job, and fishing is no different.
 Happy fishing!